Tiger Scout, Cub Scout and Webelos Scout Day Camp

 Cub Scout Day Camp is a valuable activity for many reasons:

-Helps packs succeed.
+- Helps packs succeed.

-Strengthens den/pack organization for better year-round operation.
+- Strengthens the den/pack organization for better year-round operation.

-Offers character development, citizenship training and personal fitness.
+- Offers character development, citizenship training and personal fitness.

-Meets individual boy's needs and interests by offering a meaningful and educational Scouting program.
+- Meets individual boy's needs and interests by offering a meaningful and educational Scouting program.

-Provides a method of recruiting, training and inspiring present and future Cub Scout leadership.
+- Provides a method of recruiting, training and inspiring present and future Cub Scout leadership.

 - Promotes fun and adventure with a purpose.